swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 The first step is to add the administrative data for the patient, such as:

-* Initials
+* Initials: use the intial of each name in uppercase, with "-" as separator between the First name initial/s and Last name initial/s.
+Examples: Georgios Kyriakos Panayiotou -> GK-P, Rosa Dolores Alverío Marcano -> RD-AM.
+When family names include particles are treated as a further Family name: e.g.Charles De Gaulle -> C-DG, Miguel De Oliveira -> M-DO.
 * Gender at birth
 * Date of birth
 * Blood group

 .. image:: AdminData.png

 Once this is filled in, please proceed by clicking "Save and add Cons".
-A STSC Patoent ID will be automatically generated once the Adminstrative data is saved.
+A STSC Patient ID will be automatically generated once the Adminstrative data is saved.

-.. note:: Use the intial of each name in uppercase, with "-" as separator between the First name initial/s and Last name initial/s.
-Examples: Georgios Kyriakos Panayiotou -> GK-P, Rosa Dolores Alverío Marcano -> RD-AM.
-When family names include particles are treated as a further Family name: e.g.Charles De Gaulle -> C-DG, Miguel De Oliveira -> M-DO

 .. tip:: When selecting the date of birth, if you click on the "Month", a month view appears.
 If you further click on the year, a year view appears.
-This will help you navigating through time and selecting the right date of birth.
+This will help you navigating through time and selecting the right date of birth more easily.

 Consent description
 **********************